OpenFabrics/fsdp_docs/ethernet_fabric.md

 sub-port is indicated as the second number.  *Logical ports in SONiC will be updated when available.*

+## Fabric "Manager"

+The [builder-00.ofa.iol.unh.edu](bulders.md) acts as the fabric "manager" through port 1 of the Mellanox MCX653106A-HDAT card, which is connected to switch port 32.

 ## Test Nodes

 The following [test nodes](test_nodes.md) have **Intel E810-CQDA2 100G 2-port** cards installed in PCI Slot 1.